 Virtual Student Get-Togethers and Meetings

 Social distancing protocols don't mean you can't socialize!
-You can use Google Meet to continue with your extracurricular activities and meetings (audio and video options available) in a virtual environment.
+You can use Google Meet and Zoom to continue with your extracurricular activities and meetings (audio and video options available) in a virtual environment.

 If you're looking to chat with one or more other students or faculty members, remember that Google Hangouts Chat is available to help you stay connected.